eablokker/espresso-prettier/README.md

 The configuration file will be resolved starting from the location of the file being formatted, and searching up the file tree until a config file is found.

-Some examples of how to make configuration files can be found on [Prettier's Github page](https://github.com/prettier/prettier#basic-configuration).
+Some examples of how to make [configuration files](https://prettier.io/docs/en/configuration.html) and a list of [configuration options](https://prettier.io/docs/en/options.html) can be found on [prettier.io](https://prettier.io/docs/en/index.html)

-A list of configuration options can be found on [prettier.io](https://prettier.io/docs/en/options.html).

 ## Installation